First Dreyer cabinet

 The First Dreyer cabinet was the state government of the German state of Rhineland-Palatinate from 16 January 2013 until 18 May 2016.
-The Cabinet was headed by Minister President Malu Dreyer and was formed by the Social Democratic Party and the Alliance 90/The Greens, after the resignation of minister president Kurt Beck.
+The Cabinet was headed by Minister President Malu Dreyer and was formed by the SPD and the Greens, after the resignation of minister president Kurt Beck.
 On 16 January 2013 Dreyer was elected and sworn in as Minister President by the Landtag of Rhineland-Palatinate.

-It was succeeded by Dreyers's second and third cabinets.
+Dreyer's first cabinet was succeeded by her Second cabinet following the 2016 state election.

-The cabinet comprises 10 ministers including the Minister-President.
-Seven are members of the SPD, three are members of the Greens.
+The cabinet comprised 10 ministers including the Minister-President: seven from the SPD, and three from the Greens.